 In nearly all of the quantitative studies, the syndemic conditions chosen by the authors were found to be associated to the outcomes of interest.

 However, some interesting discrepancies in the findings were found.
 On the topic of synergy, results were conflicting between studies.
-Chakrapani and colleagues found support to the three models of interacting epidemics (synergistically interactig epidemics, serially causal epidemics and mutually causal epidemics) with the strongest support for the model of synergistically interacting epidemics (Chakrapani et al., 2019b).
+Chakrapani and colleagues found support for the three models of interacting epidemics (synergistically interacting epidemics, serially causal epidemics and mutually causal epidemics) with the strongest support for the model of synergistically interacting epidemics (Chakrapani et al., 2019b).
 These findings were supported by other studies who found synergy when using significant product terms in the additive and/or multiplicative scales (Chakrapani et al., 2020; Cristian J. Chandler et al., 2020c; Cristian J. Chandler et al., 2020b; Tomori et al., 2018).
 However, other studies found no synergy between the syndemic conditions using the same statistical approach (Batchelder et al., 2019; Ferlatte et al., 2018a; Shuper et al., 2020).

 Conflicting results were also found for MSMW.
 Brandstrom and Pachankis found no clustering of syndemic conditions for MSMW (Bränström and Pachankis, 2018) while Mustanski et al. found a stronger clustering of syndemic conditions in YMSMW compared to YMSM(Mustanski et al., 2014).
 Furthermore, Dyer et al. found more STI in the Black MSM compared to the Black MSMW (Dyer et al., 2020) and Ferlatte found more syndemic conditions in the MSM compared to the MSM (Ferlatte et al., 2018b), mainly driven by party drug use and treatment for depression or anxiety.
 Finally, in a sample of Latino MSMW, having two syndemic conditions predicted receptive condomless anal sex and STI diagnosis but not insertive nor vaginal condomless sex (Muñoz-Laboy et al., 2018).